bobchaos/bootstrap_integration_test/README.md

 Similarly, we only build Chef Infra Client on CentOS, having additional omnibus builders on other OS could have value.

-The infra itself could use some inspec-aws tests, it's got a lot of moving pieces.

 The current code is very inflexible, but making more parameters into variables can address a lot of that.

 The chef-server and chef_omnibus nodes rely heavily on inflexible bash scripts fed to cloud-init.
 Borrowing some tricks from Chef's bash scripts could help (like the do_download function and it's "childs" in mixlib-install's install.sh).

-Having to generate a policy artifact for every branch is a problem.
-It could be addressed by having TF perform the cloning via cloud-init, so we could make the branch/ref a TF var.

 Adding new test nodes requires lots of nasty copy/pasting, a better system could be designed using TF12's new features, or simply by managing the AMI list externally or manually.